Sceptre/sceptre/docs/_source/docs/resolvers.rst

 Calling AWS services in your custom resolver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For details on calling AWS services in your resolver, see :ref:`using_connection_manager`
+For details on calling AWS services or invoking AWS-related third party tools in your resolver, see :ref:`using_connection_manager`.

 Resolver arguments